uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `drawPolygon`: user can draw a new `Polygon` feature by clicking positions to add then closing the polygon.

-  * If no feature is selected, clicking will create a new feature `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).
+  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

   * If a `Point` feature is selected, clicking will convert it to a `LineString` and add the clicked position to it.

   * If a `LineString` feature is selected, clicking will add the clicked position to it.
 If that clicked position is the first position, the feature will be converted to a `Polygon` feature.

+  * If multiple features are selected, the user will be prevented from drawing.

+* `drawRectangle`: user can draw a new rectanglular `Polygon` feature by clicking two opposing corners of the rectangle.

+  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

+  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose two opposing corners are the original point and the position clicked.

+  * If a `LineString` feature is selected, the user will be prevented from drawing a rectangle.

+  * If multiple features are selected, the user will be prevented from drawing.

+* `drawCircle`: user can draw a new circular `Polygon` feature by clicking the center then along the ring.

+  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

+  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose center is the original point and radius is the distance to the clicked position.

+  * If a `LineString` feature is selected, the user will be prevented from drawing a circle.

-  * If multiple features are selected, the user will be prevented from drawing
+  * If multiple features are selected, the user will be prevented from drawing.

 #### `selectedFeaturesIndexes` (Array, optional)